|Queen's Platinum Jubilee Beacon Lighting|

-Our Church is currently CLOSED for Worship on a Sunday and all other activities are suspended until further notice.
+Our Church is currently OPEN for Worship on a Sunday and for our Church groups.

 Lower Withington is a thriving & caring community and everyone is welcome to join our Sunday Worship.